-Mike Colbach is a Portland personal injury attorney who has lived in the Portland area since he was two.
+Mike Colbach is an Oregon personal injury attorney who has lived in the Portland area since he was two.

 Early in life he watched his father in court and learned what it took to present an effective case to a jury.
 After high school, he graduated from Notre Dame and then returned to Portland to get his law degree at Lewis and Clark Law School.